KYC & AML Policy

 We store only data needed for AML/CTF, onboarding, servicing, and legal obligations.

-KYC and transactional records are retained for the legally required period and then deleted or anonymised.
+KYC and transactional records are retained for the legally required period and then deleted or anonymized.

 You may exercise privacy rights via privacy@sdafintech.com (subject to AML retention exemptions).